 Scope and content

-Standing (left to right): Phil Cardew, Pro-Vice Chancellor; Deian Hopkin, Vice Chancellor; David Longbottom, Pro-Chancellor; Mike Wilkinson, Pro-Vice Chancellor; Peter McCaffrey, Pro-Vice Chancellor.
+Standing (left to right): Mike Wilkinson, Pro-Vice Chancellor; David Sines, Executive Dean (Health and Social Care); Deian Hopkin, Vice Chancellor; Sir Trevor McDonald, Chancellor; David Longbottom, Pro-Chancellor; Peter McCaffrey, Pro-Vice Chancellor; Phil Cardew, Pro-Vice Chancellor.

 Appraisal, destruction and scheduling